Fitness Approximation through Machine Learning: Problems

 We represent an individual as a binary vector, where each cell corresponds to a game state from which an action can be taken; the cell value indicates the action taken when in that state.
 As explained by \citet{sutton2018reinforcement}, there are 200 such states, therefore the size of the search space is $2^{200}$.

-The actual fitness score of an individual is computed by running 100,000 games in the simulator and then calculating the difference between the number of wins and losses.
+The actual fitness score of an individual is computed by running 100,000 games in the simulator (the same number of games as in the \href{https://gymnasium.farama.org/tutorials/training_agents/blackjack_tutorial/}{Gymnasium Blackjack Tutorial}) and then calculating the difference between the number of wins and losses.
 We normalize fitness by dividing this difference by the total number of games.
 The ML models and the GA receive the normalized results (i.e., scores $\in [-1,1]$), but we will display the non-normalized fitness scores for easier readability.
 Given the inherent advantage of the dealer in the game, it is expected that the fitness scores will mostly be negative.